-In 2019, we continued to take steps to improve the visibility of our Sustainability Report.

-Globally SABIC maintains membership in a number of industry and trade associations, including the Gulf Petrochemicals and Chemicals Association (GPCA), the International Council of Chemical Associations (ICCA), the American Chemistry Council (ACC), Plastics Europe, the European Chemical Industry Council (CEFIC) and World Plastics Council.
-For sustainability engagement, we participated in multiple working groups within the World Business Council for Sustainable Development (WBCSD) and we are signatories to the UN Global Compact.
-Finally, we participate in sustainability performance platforms such as EcoVadis, and the CDP Supply Chain Program.

-We continue to evolve our stakeholder engagement strategy, we will continue to solicit input from a cross-section of stakeholders with respect to our effectiveness at communicating our sustainability performance and impacts.
+In 2020, we continued to take steps to improve the visibility of our sustainability and ESG programs.
+Globally, SABIC maintains membership in a number of industry and trade associations, including the Gulf Petrochemicals and Chemicals Association (GPCA), the International Council of Chemical Associations (ICCA), the American Chemistry Council (ACC), Plastics Europe, the European Chemical Industry Council (CEFIC), World Economic Forum (WEF) and World Plastics Council.
+For sustainability engagement, we participate in multiple working groups within the World Business Council for Sustainable Development (WBCSD) and we are signatories to the UN Global Compact.
+Finally, we participate in sustainability performance platforms such as EcoVadis, and the CDP climate and supply chain programs.
+We recognize that our stakeholder engagement strategy is in its formative stage - based on bilateral relationships with different individuals.
+We will continue to solicit input from a cross-section of stakeholders with respect to our effectiveness at communicating our sustainability performance and impacts.

-STAKEHOLDER CATEGORY KEY CONCERNS AND PRIORITIES PRINCIPAL MECHANISMS TO ENGAGE STAKEHOLDERS Saudi Arabia and other governments EHSS, financial, and ethical performance Leadership communications Private shareholders and joint venture partners Robust and ethical business processes, EHSS, governance, and brand reputation Annual General Meeting, Boards of Director meetings Employees and their families Safety, security, job satisfaction, and career development Surveys, performance reviews, concern reporting process Customers Security of product supply and product safety Conferences, forums, industry trade shows, compliance reporting, commercial contacts Communities where we operate Fair and ethical business practices, environmental impacts Employee/leadership engagement with the community Suppliers Collaborations Scheduled meetings, compliance reporting Consumers Transparency Information posted to internet sites Global society at large Sustainable solutions to mega-trends Financial and non-financial reports
+STAKEHOLDER CATEGORY KEY CONCERNS AND PRIORITIES PRINCIPAL MECHANISMS TO ENGAGE STAKEHOLDERS Saudi Arabia and other governments EHSS, financial, and ethical performance Leadership communications Private shareholders and joint venture partners Robust business processes, EHSS, governance, and brand reputation Annual General Meeting, Boards of Director meetings Employees and their families Safety, security, job satisfaction, and career development Surveys, performance reviews, concern reporting process Customers Security of product supply and product safety Conferences, forums, industry trade shows, compliance reporting, commercial contacts Communities where we operate Fair and ethical business practices, environmental impacts Employee/leadership engagement with the community

+Suppliers Collaborations Scheduled meetings, compliance reporting Consumers Transparency Information posted to internet sites Global society at large Sustainable solutions to mega-trends Financial and non-financial reports